Almost 5 decades of racing excellence

 The NorthStar Nationals eventually became the NHRA Nationals, the largest annual sports events in the Upper Midwest.
 Attracting over 100,000 people for the weekend, BIR is a favorite stop for the race teams, the NHRA and fans alike mainly because it’s the only track on the NHRA circuit with on-site camping – The Zoo.

-BIR has come a long way since its modest beginnings 45 years ago.
+BIR has come a long way since its modest beginnings in 1968.
 Its colorful history and world-class racing has helped put Brainerd on the map, and continues to do so annually.
 Under its current ownership – Jed and Kristi Copham purchased BIR in 2006 – there’s a renewed commitment to offering a wide variety of racing for fans.